 The meeting was held at the Arkansas Convention Center at the

 Holiday Inn in Texarkana on Oct.
 5-7.
 The Friday evening

-the history of wintering hummingbirds in Louisiana.
+of wintering hummingbirds in Louisiana.
 The

 Shreveport, La who described the discovery of rare as well as